Tip: Use your browser's "Find in page" feature to search this document if needed.

 Use of Technology Protection Measures

-The library employs technology protection measures (Internet filters) on all of its computers with Internet access.
-As required by the Children’s Internet Protection Act (CIPA), blocking is applied to visual depictions of materials deemed harmful to or inappropriate for minors, and to maintain the safety and security of minors utilizing the Internet.
+The library employs technology protection measures (Internet filters) provided by the City on all of its computers with Internet access.
+As required by the Children’s Internet Protection Act (CIPA), blocking is applied to visual and textual depictions of materials deemed harmful to or inappropriate for minors.
+However, these filters are not to be solely relied upon to protect minors from such material, and therefore it is the responsibility of the parent or guardian, not the library, to monitor their children’s use of the Internet.
 The library may provide unfiltered Internet access to adults who request it for uses not in violation of this policy.

 Privacy and Confidentiality